BA, PhD

 Bio

-Andrea Actis (PhD, Brown University, 2017) is writer and scholar of Italian, Hungarian and English ancestry living on the unceded terrorities of the Musqueam, Squamish, and Tsleil-Waututh Nations.
-Actis' teaching, research and creative interests all emerge from her commitment to the study of how certain affects, especially those of seriousness and anger, are understood, represented and activated in contemporary culture.
+Andrea Actis (PhD, Brown University, 2017) joined the English Department in 2017.
+Her teaching, research, and creative interests emerge from her ongoing commitment to the study of how certain affects, especially those of seriousness and anger, are understood, represented, and activated in contemporary culture.

-From 2015-2017, Actis edited the triannual literary and visual arts journal The Capilano Review while overseeing its community programming.
-She remains a board member and contributing editor at The Capilano Review.
+From 2015–2017, Actis edited the literary and visual arts magazine The Capilano Review while overseeing its community programming.
+She remains an active member of The Capilano Review's Editorial Board and frequently attends conferences in her areas of creative and scholarly interest.

-My teaching fields include modern and contemporary literature, culture, and intellectual history; poetry and poetics; critical race theory; gender and sexuality studies; decolonial literatures and pedagogies; composition and creative writing; and publishing and book design.
+My teaching interests include modern and contemporary literature, culture, and intellectual history; decolonial literatures and pedagogies; critical race studies; poetry and poetics; experimental memoir and autobiography; anomalous experience and the UFO/UAP phenomenon; and publishing and book design.